Asteroidal water

 Asteroidal water is water or water precursor deposits such as hydroxide (OH−) that exist in asteroids (i.e., small Solar System bodies (SSSBs) not explicitly in the subcategory of comets).
 The "snow line" of the Solar System lies outside of the main asteroid belt, and the majority of water is expected in minor planets (e.g. Kuiper belt objects (KBOs) and Centaurs).
 Nevertheless, a significant amount of water is also found inside the snow line, including in near-earth objects (NEOs).

 The formation of asteroidal water mirrors that of water formation in the Solar System, either from transfer via bombardment, migration, ejection, or other means.
-Asteroidal water has recently been pursued as a resource to support deep space exploration activities, for example, for use as a rocket propellant, human consumption, or for agricultural production, etc.
+Asteroidal water has recently been pursued as a resource to support deep space exploration activities, for example, for use as a rocket propellant, human consumption, or for agricultural production.

 History

 Meteorites

 Since the early 1800s, meteorites have been assumed to be "space rocks", not terrestrial or atmospheric phenomena.
 At this time, asteroids were first discovered, then in increasing numbers and categories.

 Many meteorites show signs of previous water.
 The petrological scale, numbered 1 through 7, indicates increasing aqueous alteration from type 2 to 1.
 Signs of water include phyllosilicates ("clay" and serpentinites), sulfides and sulfates, and carbonates, as well as structural signs: veins, and alteration or total erasure of individual chondrules.

 Some meteorites, particularly the CI class, currently contain water.
 As these include both finds (with their Earth entry and impact unobserved) and falls (meteorites from a known, recent meteor event), that water cannot be entirely terrestrial contamination.
 As the precision of isotopic abundance analyses grew, they confirmed that meteorite water differs from Earth water.
 As water at Earth (especially its atmosphere) is well-mixed, significantly different isotope levels would indicate a separate water source.

 Water content of the CI and CM types are often in double-digit percentages.

 Much telescopic observation and hypothesizing attempted to link meteorite classes to asteroid types.
 The Galileo and NEAR missions then established S-type asteroids as the parent bodies of ordinary chondrites; the Dawn mission confirmed hypotheses that 4 Vesta was the HED parent.
 Ongoing projects are sending spacecraft to C-, M-, D-, and P-type bodies.